-The trend towards online shopping has continued steadily among consumers since 2020.
+The trend toward online shopping has continued steadily among consumers since 2020.
 Studies show: Corona-related lockdowns in particular have ensured that even more purchases are made online and that this pandemic consumer behavior will continue.
 B2B buyers are also increasingly becoming omnichannel shoppers.
 According to experts at Gartner, B2B buyers expect 59% of sales to be made online alone by 2023.
 These trends also have an impact on customer journey management.

 What does this mean for the customer journey?

 For example, a customer hears about a new solution in an exchange with his peers (i.e., offline), finds out about it on comparison portals on his smartphone, and then buys the product via the provider’s website (online) or the app.
 In between, he may use the hotline or a chatbot.
-Maybe the customer gives his feedback on social media afterwards …
+Maybe the customer gives his feedback on social media afterwards.

 Therefore, companies need to know the relevance of their touchpoints.
 Where are the make or break points?
 Which touchpoints have the highest brand perception?
-Where might the customer re-enter if he has broken off his journey?
+Where might the customer re-enter if he has churned?
 Does he complete his transaction off- or online?
 How does the customer feel about his journey?
 With knowledge of customer feedback, user behavior, and transactional data, stakeholders can take the right actions at all relevant touchpoints to trigger and support purchase decisions.
 You don’t always get feedback directly related to the touchpoint.
 Therefore, it makes sense to cluster feedback by categories and topics and to establish a relationship to the touchpoint.

 After all, customer journey management means that all those responsible for touchpoints should speak the same language and that roles are clearly defined.
-Knowing how the customer experiences the touchpoint can also lead to the possible creation of new touchpoints or the disappearance of existing ones because they have lost relevance with the customer.
-In successful companies, for example, actionable insights are passed on to product management as requirements so that the company’s own offering can be continuously adapted to customer needs and user behavior.
+Knowing how the customer experiences the touchpoint can also lead to perhaps new touchpoints being created or existing touchpoints disappearing because they have lost relevance with the customer.
+In successful companies, for example, actionable insights are passed on to product management as requirements, so that the company’s own offering can be continuously adapted to customer needs and user behavior.